 The judge or jury may decide that not only was the landlord guilty of material noncompliance with the law requiring the landlord to maintain the property but that the tenant can have their rent reduced “ …to reflect the diminution in value of the dwelling unit during the period of noncompliance.”

 The tenant cannot simply hold the money that would otherwise go to the landlord as a rent payment.
 The rent must be paid.
 However, it just doesn’t go to the landlord.
 Instead, the tenant must pay the rent into the court registry.
 See, K.D.
 Lewis Enterprises Corp. v.
 Smith, 445 So.
 2d 1032 (Fla.
 5th DCA 1984).

-Warning: you must follow this law to the letter, and deposit your rent in the court depository in order for this to be a viable tenant defense to eviction.
+Warning: you must follow this law to the letter, and deposit your rent in the court depository in order for this to be a viable tenant defense to an eviction.